nostrapps/fonstr/README.md

 ### Building the Docker Image

-First, you need to build the Docker image for the server.
-Navigate to the root directory of the project, where the Dockerfile is located, and run the following command:
+First, navigate to the root directory of the project, where the Dockerfile is located, and run the following command:

 ```bash
 docker build -t fonstr .